vill0700/MLOps_G24/reports/README.md

 >
 > Answer:

 We used the argparse python package for handling arguments.
-The training file can be called with uv run or python3, for example from the root: uv run src/mlopsg24/train.py --epochs 15 --lr 1e-3 --quantize --prune
+The training file can be called with uv run or python3, for example from the root to train for 15 epochs with learning rate 1e-3, and quantize model weights to int8 and prune the 20% smallest weights: uv run src/mlopsg24/train.py --epochs 15 --lr 1e-3 --quantize --prune

 ### Question 13